sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       *  Fetches admin.conf from master through https GET and use that to join
       *  Fetches an archive of metadata & service files for kubernetes-only features.
       *  Based on the metadata, all/subset of matching service files are installed.
+      *  Enable monit to check for service-metadata file update

+   * kube_reset
+      *  Helps reset connection from master.
-      *  This would enable start/stop of the new kubernetes-only services
+      *  This would remove the services for kubernetes-only features, if requested.

 ## CONFIG-DB